Regional Trends in Overdose Deaths Reveal Multiple Opioid Epidemics, According to New Study

 Being held and touched kindly is a basic human need and tragically children in Romanian orphanages who were not, died.
 Almost ‘pathetically’ children often devise ways which can seem strange, given their age and previous capabilities, to get some physical contact, even if it’s unpleasant

-Children often learn to survive by being ‘like a baby’ as they have either learnt how babies get more kindness and attention or have some inbuilt ‘memory’ of this.
+Children often learn to survive by being ‘like a baby’ as they have either learnt how babies get more kindness and attention or have some in-built ‘memory’ of this.
 However, ‘acting like a baby’ can be negatively viewed as regression, yet it is often an expression of trust in carers as they feel safe enough post abuse to seek out kindness from them.
-These behaviors need to be handled gently until the child is ready to move on.
+These behaviours need to be handled gently until the child is ready to move on.
 Imagine you had never experienced physical closeness and gentle touch, but you were driven to seek it out which requires real courage.

 When a child is in the ‘I’ve lost my keys’ panic state most of the day, it’s like a pan boiling on the stove and the smallest extra heat causes it to boil over